chapman-biol302/assignments/README.md

 # Bio 302 Assignments

+[Homework 8](homework08.ipynb) -- Due before class Thursday, April 21st.
+Please DM me the link to your Gist on Slack.

+<hr />

 [Homework 7](homework07.md) -- Due before class Thursday, Mar 31st.
 Please DM me the link to your Gist on Slack.

-<hr />

 [Homework 6](homework06.ipynb) -- Due before class Thursday, Mar 17th.
 Please DM me the link to your Gist on Slack.